-Skin cancer is caused by exposure to ultraviolet light, UVA or UVB, from sunlight.
-Avoiding direct exposure to sunlight is the most effective way of preventing skin cancer, but of course, there are times when that just isn’t practical.
+Skin cancer is caused by exposure to ultraviolet (UVA or UVB), from sunlight.
+Avoiding direct exposure to sunlight is the most effective way of preventing skin cancer.
+However, there are times when sun avoidance just isn’t practical.

-Sunscreen is the most important product available to help block ultraviolet light for those times when we have to be in the sun.
+Sunscreen is the most important product available to help block ultraviolet light.
 Three important factors to consider with sunscreen use are:

-The sun gives off three types of ultraviolet (UV) radiation based on the wavelength.
-All UV rays cause skin cancer!
+The sun gives off three types of ultraviolet (UV) radiation.
+All UV rays cause skin cancer.

-The SPF (Sun Protection Factor) measures the amount of UVB absorption (there is no method of reporting the UVA absorption).
-The only way to determine if a sunscreen protects against UVA and UVB radiation is to look at the label.
-Look for:
+- SPF (Sun Protection Factor) measures the amount of UVB absorption in the sunscreen.
+(Note: there is no method of reporting the UVA absorption).
+To determine if a sunscreen protects against UVA and UVB radiation, check the label for:

 Applying Sunscreen Properly

-The most common mistake people make when using sunscreen is not using enough and not applying frequently:
+The most common mistake people make when using sunscreen is not using enough and not reapplying.

-- Sunscreen should form a film on the skin when initially applied.
+- When initially applied, sunscreen should form a film on the skin

-- Alternate application of sunscreen with application of bug sprays.
+- Alternate applications of sunscreen with applications of bug sprays

-Sunscreen should be applied daily, all year round.
-The sun’s rays reflect off surfaces such as snow, sand and even concrete, so whether you are at the beach, skiing in the mountains or walking down the street, you need to protect you skin from exposure to UV radiation.
+Sunscreen should be applied daily and throughout the year.
+The sun’s rays reflect off surfaces such as snow, sand and concrete.
+Whether in the city, at the beach, or in the mountains, your skin needs protection from UV radiation.